iot-lab/iot-lab.github.io/docs/getting-started/introduction.md

 ---
 title: Introduction
 group: getting-started
-description: IoT-LAB documentation brings detailed information about the testbed, its usage and its tools to make the most of this experimentation tool and give you the best user experience.
+description: IoT-LAB documentation brings detailed information about the testbed, its usage and its tools to make the most of this experimentation platform and give you the best user experience.
 ---

 ## Quickstart

 The testbed is distributed among several sites.
 The main server serves the open API that allows all interactions.
-Thus, the testbed could be accessed through the Web portal or using provided command-line tools.
+Of course, an easy access is provided through a web portal and command line interface (CLI) tools.

-In addition, the testbed offers a hosted environment on SSH front-ends (one per IoT-LAB site), featuring pre-installed command-line tools, target architectures cross-compiler toolchains, experiments results, and access to devices serial ports.
-It is also possible to use a dedicated Ubuntu virtual machine, based on VirtualBox, on your Linux/Mac/Windows workstation, with the same features installed.
+In addition, the testbed offers an hosted environment on SSH frontends (one per IoT-LAB site), featuring:
+- pre-installed command line interface (CLI) tools,
+- cross-compiler toolchains for target architectures,
+- access to devices serial link, debuger and sniffer.
+- and experiments results,

+An Ubuntu [virtual machine]({% link docs/getting-started/virtual-machine.md %}), based on VirtualBox, is available to bring the development environment on the user's computer.

 ### Run an experiment